tomasferrarisenda/backstage-minikube-lab-reloaded/README.md

 </br>

 ## OAuth with GitHub
-A lot of the plug-ins I wanted to user required this
+A lot of the plug-ins I wanted to user required this.

+Login page can be added by uncommenting

 </br>